Passing the GOP tax bill is hard. Selling it to voters may be harder.

 Democrats have to pick up 24 seats to win control of the House, and they would have to net two seats in the Senate — in a year in which they are defending 26 seats and Republicans are defending only eight — to take the upper chamber.

-So far, Democrats have been unified in their opposition to the tax bill, while three Republicans, Reps.
-Darrell Issa of California, Lee Zeldin of New York and John Faso of New York, have announced they will vote against the measure.
+When the House passed the measure, 227-203, on Tuesday afternoon, a dozen Republicans voted with a unified Democratic Party in opposing it.

-"Getting this bill done and getting this bill done right should not have been a binary choice," Zeldin, who is concerned that his constituents will be hurt by a $10,000 cap on the deduction taxpayers can claim for the state and local taxes (SALT) they pay, said in a statement.
+"Getting this bill done and getting this bill done right should not have been a binary choice," Rep. Lee Zeldin, R-N.Y., who is concerned that his constituents will be hurt by a $10,000 cap on the deduction taxpayers can claim for the state and local taxes (SALT) they pay, said in a statement before the vote.

 "Reducing the corporate tax rate to 21 percent, for example, is great, but it should not be done on the backs of any hard-working, middle-income taxpayers," he added.